heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 ---
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

+*Author's Note: If you haven't read the first article 'taking control' on interfacing with the spacecraft, do that now.
+I'm using python numpy for the matrix math and mayavi for the plotting.
+Both can easily be installed with pip.
+I assume you know about vector math and a little about partial differential equations.*

 **SHIPLOG #0003 T+2120-04-07T23:23:42.299564**

 I can now communicate with the ship's base sensors and actuators.
 Problem is, the data coming from the ship is pretty simple.
-Raw data mostly, but with a little math and ingenuity, I can make this into something useful.
+Raw data mostly, but with a little math and ingenuity, I can make this into something incredibly useful.

 The ship sensors can tell me where I am relative to the planet, but in order to land this ship, I need to know where I'm going.
-A little knowledge of orbital mechanics is all it takes to turn basic information into something useful.
+A little knowledge of orbital mechanics is all it takes to turn basic information into something that will keep me alive.
 Speaking of where I'm going, I don't have a name for this place other than 'the planet'.
-I was thinking Semotus, an old Latin word that means 'way the hell out there'.
+I was thinking 'Semot', from an old Latin word that means 'way the hell out there'.
 Fitting.

-Anyways, time to get started.
+Now that my adversary is named, it's time to get started.

 ### Orbits 101
-*Author's Note: If you haven't read the first article 'taking control' on interfacing with the spacecraft, do that now.
-I'm using python numpy for the matrix math and mayavi for the plotting.
-Both can easily be installed with pip.
-I assume you know a bit about vectors.*

-It turns out, there isn't a lot of information needed to plot basic orbits.
-A long time ago, a smart guy called Newton figured it out.
+It turns out, there isn't a lot of data needed to plot basic orbits.
+A long time ago, a smart guy called Newton figured it all out.
 He formulated Newton's Law of Universal Gravitation:

 $$g = G \times \frac{M}{r^2}$$

-The acceleration due to gravity (g) is equal to a magic number known as the gravitational constant (G) times the mass of the planet divided by the squared distance from the center of the planet (r).
+Where:
+* g - Acceleration due to gravity
+* G - G is the gravitational constant
+* r - The distance to the planet

 So how do I figure out the rest?
 Well let's look at what I know: I know my current position, current velocity, and I can calculate the accelerations acting on our spacecraft at any point using my known current position.
 What I really want to try to figure out is what my next position is going to be.
+This inclues a differential equation that can be difficult to solve analytically.
 One easy way to do this with the available information is to perform Euler integration.
 The basic concept is simple:

-$$y_{t+\Delta t} = y_{t} + \Delta t \times y'_{t}$$
+$$x_{t+\Delta t} = x_{t} + \Delta t \times x'_{t}$$

-Where my position (y) at time t plus some small amount of time later (delta t) is roughly equal to our position at time t plus our derivative at time t times that small amount of time.
-So what's the derivative in this case?
-Well the derivative of position is just velocity.
+Where:
+* x - My position
+* x' - The derivative of my position, my velocity
+* t - The current time
+* $$\Delta t$$ - An arbitrarily small amount of time

 Great!
 But I don't yet know what our velocity is supposed to be, after all it's changing over time too, due to gravity.
 Well, it turns out I can do the same thing for my velocity!
-The derivative of my velocity is my acceleration, and the only thing accelerating my ship right now, is gravity which I now know how to calculate.
+The derivative of my velocity is my acceleration, and the only thing accelerating my ship right now, is gravity which I now know how to calculate without needing any more derivatives.

+So if y is my position, y' is my velocity, and y'' is my acceleration, I get the following equations:

+$$x_{t+\Delta t} = x_{t} + \Delta t \times x'_{t}$$

+$$x'_{t+\Delta t} = x'_{t} + \Delta t \times x''_{t}$$

+$$x''_{t} = G \times \frac{M}{r^2}$$

+I can then just create a loop that first finds the next time step and then iterate on this new position I just calculated.
+Euler integration isn't incredibly accurate, but it's more than sufficient for my task and it's simplicity makes it very convenient.
+Alternatives would be runge-kutta integration, ODE45, and even trapezoidal integration would be more accurate.

+This is all one dimensional though, and I want to plot everything in three dimensions.
+Fortunately the same math extends easily to vectors without major changes.
+The only addition is the following to Newton's Universal Law:

+$$x''_{t} = G \times \frac{M}{r^2} \hat{\mathbf{r}}$$

+The only addition here is to add a unit vector $$\hat{\mathbf{r}}$$ that points towards the center of gravitation.
+In this case, that's just the center of the planet.
+Normalizing my position vector and flipping it will give me this unit vector.

 Time to put it all together in some code:

 ```python
 from collections import namedtuple